Dec 27, 2023

 Three things to consider when getting listed

 Getting listed on a cloud marketplace can be a complex process, but with the right approach, it can be a rewarding experience for your GTM teams.
-Aayush Bahuguna, CTO and Co-Founder of Clazar underlines the importance of understanding the nuances of each marketplace, as the one-size-fits-all approach doesn’t yield positive results on marketplaces.
+Aayush Bahuguna, CTO and co-founder of Clazar, underscores the importance of understanding the nuances of each marketplace, as the one-size-fits-all approach doesn’t yield positive results on marketplaces.

 You must be mindful of the information you provide, as there is no page preview option if you decide to take the DIY route.
 You can avoid this by choosing platforms like Clazar that give you a listing preview option, so you can make changes immediately and accurately.